Mascerade/price-assist-server/README.md

 * Generate the HTML for the information for the Price Assist GUI ✅
 * Be able to get the same exact product on different retailers (working on algorithms for this) ❌

+# Notes

+* Amazon seems to have blocked almost all of the US tor exit nodes
+   * Going to try to use other countries' tor exit nodes